AtiUsm/MuseASTE/dataset/Readme.md

 The contents of the folder is described below:

-- **Main dataset:** train.csv, devel.csv
+- **Main dataset:** train.csv, devel.csv, contain transcripts and gold annotations.

-- **Full Dataset Folder:** Full dataset with transcripts, annotations, post-prcossed annotations
+- **Full Dataset Folder:** Full dataset with transcripts, annotations, and  post-prcossed annotations

 - **Annotations:** Full gold annotations